USS Lapwing (AMS-48): History

 YMS-268 was laid down 1 December 1942 by Kruse & Banks Shipbuilding Co., North Bend, Oregon; launched 15 April 1943; sponsored by Mrs. J. H. Granger; and commissioned 31 July 1943.

-After shakedown along the west coast, YMS-268 trained minesweeper crews out of San Pedro, California, throughout the most of the war, contributing to the war effort by increasing the efficiency of American minesweeping operations throughout the world.
+After shakedown along the west coast, YMS-268 trained minesweeper crews out of San Pedro, California, throughout most of the war, contributing to the war effort by increasing the efficiency of American minesweeping operations throughout the world.

 Following 2 years of training operations, the minesweeper arrived Pearl Harbor 26 May 1945 for deployment to the western Pacific.
 Assigned to the U.S. 7th Fleet, YMS-268 operated out of Guam, the Philippines, and Okinawa from July to August.
 Following the surrender of Japan, she removed mines from Tokyo Bay and around the Island of Honshū.

 Departing Kobe 9 March 1946, the veteran ship reached San Francisco, California 24 April.
 After 1 month on the west coast, YMS-268 steamed to the Great Lakes via the St. Lawrence River.
 Upon arriving at Chicago on 25 July, she was assigned to the 9th Naval District Reserve Training program.
 YMS-268 decommissioned and was placed in service 1 November 1946.